Sublime Germany stun the world with rout of Brazil

 BELO HORIZONTE Brazil Germany inflicted the most shocking result in World Cup history when they crushed hosts Brazil 7-1 in a semi-final that brought grief to millions of home fans and caused utter astonishment around the world on Tuesday.

-The inspired Germans scored five goals in 18 first-half minutes to re-write the record books as Brazil's defense caved in to leave their dreams of a sixth world title in tatters.
+The inspired Germans scored five goals in 18 first-half minutes to re-write the record books as Brazil's defence caved in to leave their dreams of a sixth world title in tatters.

 It was Brazil's record World Cup defeat, their first at home in 64 competitive matches since 1975 and was the first time they had lost by six goals in any match since Uruguay beat them 6-0 in the Copa America in 1920.